ClaudioESSilva/claudioessilva.github.io/content/post/2017-08-28-contribute-to-microsoft-documentation.md

 - syndicated
 title: Contribute to Microsoft Documentation
 ---
-Times have changed and Microsoft has changed the way we can contribute for <a href="https://docs.microsoft.com/en-gb/" target="_blank" rel="noopener">documentation</a>!
+Times have changed and Microsoft has changed the way we can contribute for [documentation](https://docs.microsoft.com/en-gb/)!

 We already have access to the source code from some programs.
-One example is <a href="https://github.com/PowerShell/PowerShell" target="_blank" rel="noopener">PowerShell, that has an GitHub repository</a> where anyone can contribute!
+One example is [PowerShell, that has an GitHub repository](https://github.com/PowerShell/PowerShell) where anyone can contribute!

 Now anyone can contribute to the documentation too!
 ## How and where?